 Dr. Boolell: Of course!

+(Interruptions)

+The Deputy Speaker: Order!

-Dr. Boolell: It was in the press, it was everywhere!
-You can query and ask from people far and close.
+Dr. Boolell : It was in the press; it was everywhere! and close.
 They will tell you what I am saying.
+You can query and ask from people far

+(Interruptions)

+The Deputy Speaker: Order!

+(Interruptions)

-Dr. Boolell: There they are!
+Dr. Boolell : There they are!
 Yes, of course!

+(Interruptions)

+The Deputy Speaker: Order!

+(Interruptions)

-Dr. Boolell: ... there they are!
+Dr. Boolell: there they are!

+(Interruptions)

 Of course, yes!

 An hon.
 Member: Shame!
 Shame!

-Mr Ramano: Pe perdi letan !
+(Interruptions)

+The Deputy Speaker: Order!

+$\textbf{Mr Ramano} : \textit{Pe perdi letan} \; !$